Highland Heights Green Task Force Website Logo

 linking trees and fungi…sending messages and resources?
 Suzanne Simard, forest ecologist, professor, and founder of The

-Mother Tree Project at the University of British Columbia Research Forest has been studying this arrangement for
+at the University of British Columbia Research Forest has been studying this arrangement for

 decades.
 A thin, white filament, “Mycorrhizal fungi,” she says.
 “It’s joining all these trees together.”